OTCExchange/OTCE-ICO-GENERATOR/README.md

 Rather than generating the ABI and bytecode of ICO.sol each time time a contract is deployed, the ABI and bytecode are simply hardcoded in the app.js file.
 The Web3 Javascript library is used to allow the webpage to deploy and interact with contracts.

+# UPDATES

+March 21st 2018 - Just finished the coding for V2.0, the new UI is still a little buggy and running into a few issues with the system distinguishing between ethereum / metamask networks (ie) mainnet vs. testnets.
+Should have the bugs worked out and a stable BETA up for everyone before the weekend.

 # HOW TO DEPLOY

 Simply upload the /build folder to a webserver.
 No configuration is necessary.

 # HOW TO WORK WITH FILES

 Install truffle with webpack and cd to an empty directory

 # TRUFFLE INIT WEBPACK